Improvements and fixes

 - Addressed issue where attempting to extend a Clustered Shared Volume (the source disk) beyond 2 TB using Disk Management in the Storage Replica feature of Windows Server 2016 Datacenter Edition fails.
 The error is “There is not enough space available on the disk to complete this operation”.
 The same problem may occur when using the Resize-Partition PowerShell cmdlet.
 In this case, the error is “Not enough available capacity”.

 - Addressed issue where the Windows Internal Database (WID) on Windows Server 2016 AD FS servers fails to synchronize some settings because of a foreign key constraint.
 These settings include the ApplicationGroupId columns from IdentityServerPolicy.Scopes and IdentityServerPolicy.Clients tables.
 The synchronization failure can cause different claim, claim provider, and application experiences between primary and secondary AD FS servers.
 Also, if you move the WID primary role to a secondary node, you cannot manage application groups using the AD FS management user interface.
+Once patched, new application groups will be synced correctly.
+Delete existing Relying Parties (RP) that are not syncing before installing the patch, and rebuild them after the package is installed.

 If you installed earlier updates, only the new fixes contained in this package will be downloaded and installed on your device.